stanislav-web/OpenDoor/docs/Usage.md

 opendoor --host https://www.example.com --proxy socks5://127.0.0.1:8888
 ```

 **--random-agent** - randomize your user-agent per request.
 With each new request, your browser will change.
-This is both good and bad, because, frequent requests from several browsers can reveal the suspicion of the attack, and at the same time fall in confuse the DevOps, if you would use different proxy servers
+This is both good and bad, because, frequent requests from several browsers can reveal the suspicion of the attack, and at the same time fall in confuse the DevOps if you would use different proxy servers

 ```
 opendoor --host https://www.example.com --random-agent